Louisville Truck/18-wheeler Accidents Attorney

 - Drivers may not drive after 60/70 hours on duty in 7/8 consecutive days.

 - Drivers must take at least eight consecutive hours to sleep, plus an additional two consecutive hours off-duty

 How can you prove a truck driver went over their hours of service regulations?

-18-wheelers have electronic control modules incorporated into their engine system.
+18-wheelers have electronic control modules incorporated into their engine systems.
 These control modules, also called black boxes, record data about the truck’s operation history, including time driven.
 Trucking companies also usually operate on a driver log system to keep track of deadlines and days of truck operation.
 With these two sources of information, it should be easy to tell if a driver was operating over their hours of service regulations.
-However, it is not uncommon for a trucking company to try to hide or falsify this information in an effort to distance themselves from accident liability.
+However, it is not uncommon for a trucking company to try to hide or falsify this information in an effort to distance itself from accident liability.
 If you suspect that your 18-wheeler accident was caused by a fatigued driver, contact an attorney at the Sampson Law Firm as soon as possible.